 fbpx

 Are you planning for (and homeschooling) multiple grades?
-I’ve been homeschooling two grades for several years and I have come to realize that there are some great secrets that help make homeschooling multiple grades more manageable.
+I’ve been homeschooling two grades for several years, and I have come to realize that there are some great secrets that can help make homeschooling multiple grades more manageable.

 When I started homeschooling my oldest daughter, it took me about a year to find a rhythm that would work for our days.
-It seemed as soon as I found that rhythm, my second child started her home education journey as well.
+As soon as I found that rhythm, my second child also started her home education journey.

 Suddenly, I was overwhelmed.
-How would I ever teach a kindergartener and a grade four student at the same time?
-Here I was, trying to help my youngest child read, while my oldest child was learning the concept of long division.
+How would I ever teach a kindergartener and a grade four student simultaneously?
+Here I was, trying to help my youngest child read while my oldest child was learning the concept of long division.

-After some months of juggling, muddling, as well as trial and error, we figured out a system that worked for us.
-I hope to share some of the best secrets and tips I’ve used for planing (and homeschooling) multiple grades.
+After some months of juggling, muddling, and trial and error, we figured out a system that worked for us.
+I hope to share some of the best secrets and tips I’ve used for planning (and homeschooling) multiple grades.
 Although I only have two children (two grades) to juggle, I believe these tips are beneficial to families with multiple children of varying grades and age groups.

 FIND A HOMESCHOOL RHYTHM THAT WORKS FOR YOU

-The best secret I can offer you when you are trying to homeschool multiple children is to find a daily rhythm that works for you and your family.
+When you are trying to homeschool multiple children, the best secret I can offer you is to find a daily rhythm that works for you and your family.

-A rhythm differs from a schedule in that it has more flexibility than a schedule.
-A rhythm is a general flow of the day.
+A rhythm differs from a schedule in that it is more flexible.
+A rhythm is the general flow of the day.
 It’s an ebb and flow of activities rather than a checklist of activities to do.

-When your family has a good rhythm, each child knows what to expect (and what is expected of them) on any given day.
+When your family has a good rhythm, each child knows what to expect (and what is expected) on any given day.

 USE A UNIT STUDY APPROACH FOR SOME SUBJECTS

-While we may be covering the same content at the same time, the expectations in demonstrating learning may differ based upon my children’s grades.
-I find the Gather Round curriculum to be one of the best resources for unit studies, as each unit study has varying grades for the accompanying student journals / workbooks.
+While we may be covering the same content at the same time, my children’s grades may affect my expectations for demonstrating learning.
+I find the Gather Round curriculum to be one of the best resources for unit studies, as each unit study has varying grades for the accompanying student journals/workbooks.

-The Gather Round curriculum is very affordable if you have multiple children in different grades.
-You can purchase a single grade level (which includes the teacher’s guide) or you can purchase a complete set (teacher guide and all unit levels) for a very reasonable price.
-Obviously, the more children you have using this curriculum, the greater the savings if you’re purchasing the complete unit study set.
+The Gather Round curriculum is affordable if you have multiple children in different grades.
+You can purchase a single grade level (which includes the teacher’s guide) or buy a complete set (teacher guide and all unit levels) for a very reasonable price.
+The more children you have using this curriculum, the more significant your savings are if you purchase the complete unit study set.

 All units have student workbooks for the following grades: